-You use this to brush dirt or dust off your suede garments or shoes.
-You also use it to bring up the nap when cleaning your suede.
+Use a horsehair brush to brush dirt or dust off your suede garments or shoes.
+You can also use it to bring up the nap when cleaning your suede.

-You use this to clean your suede shoes and garments.
+Use this to clean your suede shoes and garments.
 Before spraying your item with suede cleaner, brush the shoe with the horsehair brush to open up the nap and eliminate preliminary dirt and dust.
-A cobbler can also clean your shoes if you don’t want to be bothered.
+Again, a cobbler can also clean your shoes if you don’t want to take on the task.

-You spray this on your shoe right after you buy it.
-This prevents stains and scuffs.
-Depending on how much you wear it, you will want to re-spray it a couple times a year.
-You also want to spray it after each time you clean your item.
+Put this protectant spray on your shoes right after you buy them to prevent stains and scuffs.
+Depending on how much you wear them, you will want to re-spray them a couple of times a year.
+You also want to spray each time after cleaning.

-You spray this on your shoe right after you buy it.
-This prevents stains and scuffs.
+To prevent stains and scuffs, spray leather protectant on your shoe right after you buy it.
 Depending on how much you wear it, you will want to re-spray it a couple times a year.
-You also want to spray it after each time you clean or lotion your leather.
+You also want to use the spray each time you clean or lotion your leather.

 I use shoe polish on my leather boots because their color dulls after a winter or two.
-Right before or right after the cold season I sit down and clean all my boots, polish them up if the color faded, and then spray them with leather protectant.
-Leather dress shoes, and heels will also need a polish perk up after a lot of wears.
+Right before or after the cold season I sit down and clean all my boots, polish them if the color has faded, and then spray them all with leather protectant.
+Leather dress shoes and heels will also need a polish perk-up after a lot of wears.
 Your local cobbler can also polish your shoes if you don’t want to be bothered.

 Blister Prevention & Protection

-This waxy balm is a life-saver when breaking in a new pair of shoes.
-The minute you feel rubbing, rub this on the black of your heel, toes — wherever.
+- Blister Blocker (Anti-Friction Balm): This waxy balm is a life-saver when breaking in a new pair of shoes.
+The minute you feel rubbing, put this on the back of your heel, toes — wherever.
 This will cease the friction and prevent the rubbing that creates blisters.

-If you feel yourself getting a blister this is the absolute best for proectign you skin.
-Better than a Band-Aid.
-It covers, protects, and prevents.
+- Compeed: If you feel yourself getting a blister this is the absolute best for protecting your skin.
+Better than a Band-Aid, it covers, protects, and prevents.

-Moleskin can protect the part of your foot that is being rubbed wrong in a shoe.
+- Moleskin: Moleskin can protect the part of your foot that’s being rubbed wrong in a shoe.
 It’s like a fancy, customizable bandaid that prevents blisters.

 A boot that is crumpled in on itself at the bottom of your closet develops wrinkles and creases.
 To prevent this you need Boot Shapers.
-They are inserted into a tall boot to maintain the shape of the boot.
-It also keeps the boot upright, which can save space and give a clutter free appearance.
+They are inserted into a tall boot to maintain its shape.
+They also keep the boot upright, which can save space and give a clutter-free appearance.

-Solemates Heel Caps are for protecting your heels in dirt, grass and uneven streets.
+Solemates Heel Caps are for protecting your heels in dirt, grass, and uneven streets.
 They come in two colors (clear and black) and three different sizes.
-You want it to be snug on your heel and be sure to really push your heel into it for a solid fit.
-These are essential for an outdoor wedding, or wearing stilettos in a city like London and New York.
+You want the cap to be snug on your heel.
+Be sure to really push your heel into it for a solid fit.
+These are essential for an outdoor wedding, or wearing stilettos in a city like London or New York.

-You need a lint roller to get animal hair, human hair, dust, dandruff, and fabric fibers of your clothes.
+You need a lint roller to get animal hair, human hair, dust, dandruff, and fabric fibers off your clothes.
 You especially need this if you wear a lot of solid black.

 This is an amazing solution for pilling sweaters.
 I often use it on my cashmere garments.
-I have also used it on my bedspread.
-My Evercare fabric shaver works very well, but I am sure there are other good ones out there.
+(I’ve also used it on my bedspread. ) My Evercare fabric shaver works very well, but I’m sure there are other good ones out there.
 Maybe even better ones.

-This will take off any deodorant stains, baby powder and other clothing marks.
-You don’t need to wet it, just brush it across the mark.
+The Miss Oops Dry Sponge will take off deodorant stains, baby powder, and other clothing marks.
+You don’t need to wet it — just brush it across the mark.

 Vaseline & Neosporin

 If you are having issues putting an earring into its intended ear hole, lube the post with Vaseline or Neosporin.
 The earring will slip right it.
 One caution for Neosporin: don’t overuse it.
-I have been informed that the body can end up relying on it and not fight germs on its own.
-Best to use Neosporin only once if your piercing is infected.
+I have been informed that the body can end up relying on it instead of fighting germs on its own.
+It’s best to use Neosporin only if your piercing is infected.
 The rest of the time, use Vaseline.

 Use a seam ripper to cut out the thread that attaches hanger strings or cumbersome labels to a garment.
-By using a seam ripper instead of scissors, there is no residue tag or string to poke and prod inside your clothing, but use with caution.
+By using a seam ripper instead of scissors, there is no residue tag or string to poke and prod inside your clothing.
+But use with caution.
 Sometimes a tag is sewn into the seam with the same thread that closes the seam.
-This means if you seam rip the tag out, you also open up the seam – this means you now have a hole in your garment.
+This means if you seam rip the tag out, you also open up the seam, which means you now have a hole in your garment.
 Look at how a tag or hanger string is attached before seam ripping.

-I recommend you do not use safety pins to close your shirt or hem your pants.
+I don’t recommend using safety pins to close your shirt or hem your pants.
 A safety pin is a great temporary fix, but go to the tailor and get those issues fixed permanently.
 I mainly added safety pins to this list because I use them to safety pin my socks together.
 This way you will never lose one sock in your drawer or in the laundry again.